deliveroo/deliveroo.engineering/_posts/2020-09-04-increase-the-reliability-of-a-golang-codebase-with-object-constructors.md

 ---

-Coming from a heavy production experience with languages such as C# and TypeScript, I must admit that my journey with Go has been a bumpy ride so far, even if the scale is definitely heavier on the positive side.
+Coming from a heavy production experience with languages such as C# and TypeScript, I must admit that my journey with Go has been a bumpy ride so far, but it's for sure a positive one overall.
 Go certainly shines in some parts such as its runtime efficiency, built-in tooling support and its simplicity which allows you to get up to speed with it so quickly!
 However, there are some areas where it limits your ability to express and model your software in code in a robust way, especially in a codebase where you get to work on as a team such as lack of [sum types](https://github.com/golang/go/issues/19412) and generics support (lucky, [generics support seems to be on its way](https://go.googlesource.com/proposal/+/master/design/go2draft-generics-overview.md)).
 One of these limitations I have come across is not [having any built-in constructor support](https://twitter.com/tourismgeek/status/1074325233220374528).

-I came across this limitation before using Go in an anger and I was anticipating this to be a bit of a limitation.
-At the same time, I was also being open-minded.
-After seeing a few of the problems that lack of constructors caused while getting some experience under my belt with Go.
-In this post I will share a solution that worked for our team, and the advantages of adopting such solution.
+I stumbled upon this limitation while learning Go, but I was mostly being open-minded.
+After seeing a few of the problems which lack of constructors caused, I can see the value of constructors to be adopted in most Go codebases.
+In this post, I will share a solution that worked for our team, and the advantages of adopting such solution.

 > I must give credit to [John Arundel](https://twitter.com/bitfield).
 Thanks to [the discussion we have had on Twitter](https://twitter.com/bitfield/status/1074637347193581568), I am able to express a solution to this problem here which is based on [what John made me aware of first](https://twitter.com/bitfield/status/1074682570389028866).